11 Summer Weight Loss Tips

 We see you, piña colada.
 Mixed drinks and wine spritzers might taste delicious, but they’re filled with empty calories that can lead to weight gain if you’re not careful.
 Sipping water, club soda or unsweetened iced tea are your best bets when it comes to supporting your weight loss goals this summer.
+Plus, you'll stay hydrated which actually might make you feel full and help prevent you from overeating (find out if water could actually help you lose weight).
 Want to spice up your plain H2O?
 Add colorful fruits, vegetables or even herbs to sparkling water and you’ve got a summer mocktail everyone will envy.

 6. Snap a pic (of your food).

 Research shows that people who remember their last meal as being satisfying tend to consume less food.3 So take a beautiful picture of your plated Jenny Craig meal, write down what you had for dinner in a journal, or record your last meal in an app.

 After snapping a pic, stow away your electronics so you can focus on enjoying your meal.
 The same research found that those who were distracted at mealtime (e.g., watching TV or reading the newspaper), tended to eat more.3

 Long summer days can make it easy to stay up late, but make sure you’re tucking into bed at a reasonable hour — or your weight loss progress could stall.
 Skimping on shut-eye can affect your body’s hunger hormones ghrelin and leptin.4 When you’re low on sleep, your body’s ghrelin levels can increase (this is the hormone that stimulates appetite) while your body’s leptin levels fall (this is the hormone that helps you feel satiated).
 The combination leads to hunger, which is why you might be tempted to reach for sugary treats to keep you going after a late night.